jer-martin/obsidian/OS/P1/P1 unstructured notes.md

 	    return sample_param + 1; // Adds 1 to the parameter and returns it
 	}

+the 1 denotes that theres 1 parameter for the function (i.e. for set log msg you want there to be 2 - log level and message)
 ### Init system call
 	sudo make -j8 && sudo make install && sudo make modules_install